Exploring the Role of a Student Manager

 Interview with a Student Manager

-How Did You Get the Student Manager Job?
+How Did You Get the Job?

 Heinlein: Getting my student manager position was quite challenging.
 I emailed my coach, Craig McMillan.
-Then we had two phone interviews, which then led to the opportunity for an in-person interview.
-After I proved myself in the interviews, I then was invited to go to practice.
+Then we had two phone interviews, which led to the opportunity for an in-person interview.
+After I proved myself in the interviews, I was invited to go to practice.
 Through the first two weeks, I didn’t do anything, and I was strictly there to show my dedication, which is critically important in landing a role with the team.
 After finally proving myself in the interviews and practice I was introduced to the team as the student manager.

-What Were Your Important Responsibilities?
+What Were Your Responsibilities?

-How Did Your Role Evolve During the Season?
+Did Your Role Evolve During the Season?

 Heinlein: At the very beginning of the season I was strictly in charge of stats and the scoreboard.
 Neither the coaches nor the players knew who I was, so I had to start by proving myself and earning their respect.
-After beginning to prove myself, I then began to participate more in practice, scout other teams, and even sit in on the coaches' meetings.
-My roles evolved from there, as I got to go with the team to weekend tournaments and even occasionally voice my ideas for possibly improving our team.
+After beginning to prove myself, I participated more in practice, scouted other teams, and even sat in on coaches' meetings.
+My role evolved from there, as I got to go with the team to weekend tournaments and even occasionally voice my ideas for possibly improving our team.
 These accomplishments did not come easy; I had to be extremely patient, work beyond expectations, and put in long hours simply for the love of the game.

-What Lessons Did You Learn as Student Manager?
+What Lessons Did You Learn?

-Another very important lesson I learned was to work way beyond what people expect of you.
+Another important lesson I learned was to work way beyond what people expect of you.
 The best way to earn the respect of others is to do more than expected and complete every task as soon as you possibly can.

-What Was Your Favorite Part of the Position?
+What Was Your Favorite Part?

-Heinlein: My favorite part of the position was the competitiveness in practice, learning from some very brilliant minds about the game of basketball, and learning the little things that go on behind the scenes of a basketball program.
+Heinlein: My favorite part of the position was the competitiveness in practice, learning from some brilliant minds about the game of basketball, and learning the little things that go on behind the scenes of a basketball program.
 It was an excellent opportunity to see the business side of the sport.
 Through this job I was able to see how much effort it took to keep all of the players happy throughout the season.
 I also appreciated that the coaches got just as fired up as the players did in practice and it was exciting to be a part of that competitive spirit.